xogeny/denada-js/README.md

 ]
 ```

 We can then walk this tree and extract the information we need.
-Note
+By
+using the grammar, we know exactly what content to expect in the
+abstract syntax tree so we can minimize the amount of checking we need
+to do when walking it.

-how the tree has been marked up with information about the rule that
+Note how the tree has been marked up with information about the rule
-each node matched?
+that each node matched?
+As we'll see in a minute, this will allow us
+to quickly query for matches.

 ## Pattern Matching